 Course request and scheduling, to complete a Pathways Planner (4-year plan), tracking of progress toward a degree, for resources and referrals regarding campus or community services, to review degree audit report, to be cleared for graduation, to discuss personal issues that may be impacting academic success, for clarification on policy or procedural information, to transfer credits to Virginia Tech from another institution, to add a 2nd major or a minor, to discuss issues causing missed classes, if you begin to struggle with a particular class or feel you are not being successful, for academic warning/probation/suspension advising, and more!
 The better informed your advisor is regarding your individual needs or situation, the more they are able to aid in your academic success.

-In the Studio Arts, majors can choose a concentration from a variety of disciplines including animation, creative technologies, digital art, painting, drawing, ceramics, and sculpture.
+In Studio Art, majors can choose a concentration from a variety of disciplines including painting, drawing, photography, and sculpture.

 The built-in flexibility of the studio curriculum encourages students to explore and develop their talents and interests.
 While specialization in the traditional sense is open to all majors, the school also encourages innovative approaches by exploring areas in which different media and disciplines overlap or intersect.

-The BFA in Studio Arts is specially addressed to students who aim to continue their education as artists at the graduate level.
-A required entry portfolio review determines acceptance into Studio Arts.
+The BFA in Studio Art provides students with the skills and professional practice needed to pursue a range of creative careers and continue their education as artists at the graduate level.
+A required entry portfolio review determines acceptance into Studio Art.